Friday February 3, 2012 - Certified Public Accountant Solves IRS Problems!

 A multiplier is used by the offer division to determine the future earning potential of a taxpayer applying for an Offer in Compromise.
 The IRS calculates a taxpayer’s monthly net available income by comparing gross monthly income to his or her allowable monthly expenses.
 This monthly net available income is projected into the future, determined by the rules governing the types of offers selected.
 The IRS often projects the net income available over the next forty-eight (48) months, when using the lump sum cash offer option.

-If the IRS determines a taxpayer has $10 in monthly net available income, they will ask for a Lump Sum Cash Offer in Compromise for at least $480, as it relates to the taxpayer’s income and expenses.
-Added to this will be the value in equity of the assets, plus any dissipated assets the IRS wants added back.
+If the IRS determines a taxpayer has in monthly net available income, they will ask for that amount each month.
+Added to this will be the value in equity of the assets, plus any dissipated assets the IRS wants to be added back.

 As Lump Sum payments go, paying off the full offer amount will obviously be the fastest.
 The IRS allows the taxpayer 150 days to pay the Offer in Compromise in full after the date of acceptance.